andycroll/andycroll.com/_posts/2024/2024-05-27-compress-your-images-using-github-actions.md

 ## Create a Github Action

-Add the following `.github/workflows/compress-images.yml` to your repository.
+Add the following to your repository:

 ```yml
 name: Optimize Images